 7. Passion Facade (Western Side)

-If you have read the Bible or gone to church you know that the Passion of Christ refers to the period of suffering and up to his death.
-The very word passion comes from the Late Latin word to mean suffering or enduring.
-Therefore, representations of the Passion of Christ usually display a crown of thorns and Jesus carrying the cross.
+If you’ve read the Bible or gone to church, you know that the Passion of Christ refers to the period of suffering and up to his death.
+The very word “passion” comes from the Late Latin word meaning “suffering” or “enduring”.
+So, representations of the Passion of Christ usually display a crown of thorns and Jesus carrying the cross.

 This facade has a very modern feel with clean lines on the structure.
-Gaudi and Josep Maria Subirachs, the person who sculpted many statues on this facade, integrated a lot of interesting details on this side.
-For example, the cryptogram is a four by four square with sixteen total numbers that add up to 33 on every side and a linear combination including diagonals.
+Gaudí and Josep Maria Subirachs, who sculpted many statues on this facade, integrated a lot of interesting details on this side.
+For example, the cryptogram is a four-by-four square with sixteen total numbers that add up to 33 on every side and a linear combination including diagonals.

 6. The Facade of Bliss

-The yet to be completed Facade of Bliss is the last of the three facades.
-It is the third evolution of Christ as well as a mark of the holy trinity (father, son, and holy spirit).
+The yet-to-be-completed Facade of Bliss is the last of the three facades.
+It represents the third evolution of Christ as well as a mark of the holy trinity (father, son, and holy spirit).
 The use of sets of three in Christian artwork is common.
-However, don’t let the name fool you as the Facade of Bliss features some less than blissful symbolism.
+However, don’t let the name fool you as the Facade of Bliss features some less-than-blissful symbolism.

 5. The 18 Towers

-Currently, eight of the 18 towers/spires originally designed by Antonio Gaudí are completed.
-Four of the eight completed towers are on the passion facade and four are on the nativity facade.
-All eight completed spires are dedicated to eight of the 12 apostles are completed.
+Currently, eight of the 18 towers or spires originally designed by Antonio Gaudí are completed.
+Four of the eight completed towers are on the Passion Facade and four are on the Nativity Facade.
+All eight completed spires are dedicated to eight of the 12 apostles.
 The remaining four towers will be seen on the third facade once completed.

-The remaining six towers will be dedicated to Jesus, the Virgin Mary and the 4 Evangelists (Matthew, Mark, Luke, and John).
+The remaining six towers will be dedicated to Jesus, the Virgin Mary, and the four evangelists (Matthew, Mark, Luke, and John).
 All towers/spires are over 300 feet tall (91+ meters).
-The tower dedicated to the Virgin Mary will rise 404 feet (123m) off the ground.
+The tower dedicated to the Virgin Mary will rise 404 feet (123 meters) off the ground.

 Why didn’t he build more while still alive?
 Since he knew the building would take a lot longer, he decided to build vertically instead of horizontally.
-By focusing on the all his efforts on the Nativity facade, he was able to see a completed bell tower free of scaffolding.
+By focusing all his efforts on the Nativity Facade, he was able to see a completed bell tower free of scaffolding.
 This took place a few months before his death.

 4. Illuminated Christ on Cross (Gloria A Deu, A Dalt Del Cel)

-It is hard to describe this feature without offending the extremely religious so I will put it as lightly as possible.
-The feature in which christ is suspended would look more appropriate at a beach-side bar rather than suspended over the dramatic sculpture of Jesus on the cross yet it feels right.
+It’s hard to describe this feature without offending the extremely religious, so I’ll put it as lightly as possible.
+The feature in which christ is suspended would look more appropriate at a beach-side bar rather than suspended over the dramatic sculpture of Jesus on the cross, yet it feels right.

-It has Spain’s cultural feel and again, the extreme amounts of illumination inside the structure give the scene a more joyous feel.
-It is a must-see element inside the church.
+It has Spain’s cultural feel and, again, the extreme amounts of illumination inside the structure give the scene a more joyous feel.
+It’s a must-see element inside the church.

 3. Stained Glass Windows